Genne23v/OpenSSG/README.md

 Run `java OpenSSG -h` or `java OpenSSG --help` to find the usage and how to use options

 `java OpenSSG -i <FILE OR FOLDER>` or `java OpenSSG --input <FILE OR FOLDER>` will generate `.html` file in `./dist` folder.
-If you specify a foldername, it will find all txt files and generate matching `.html` files in the same hierarchy to original folder.
+If you specify a folder name, it will find all txt files and generate matching `.html` files in the same hierarchy to original folder.
 Quotes should be surrounded at the beginning and end of the file or folder name to avoid argument error.

 `java OpenSSG -o <FOLDER NAME>` or `java OpenSSG --output <FOLDER NAME>` will override default folder and create a new folder to generate HTML files.
 If you want to add spaces in folder name, folder name should be surrounded by quotation marks.